 To assemble the bowls place a good amount of the lettuce on the bottom and side, place some vermicelli noodles next to that, add a nice amount of the cucumber and pickled carrots and radish, add some herbs, and top with a little chile.
 In the restaurant they serve you a bowl of sauce that goes on top.
 I just used a couple tablespoons of the pickling liquid for the top of mine for a little more flavor.

 Oh you likey the photo above?
 Me too.
-I received a package from Kim - Liv Life which I bought over at Becky's Bake Sale.
+I received a package from Kim - Liv Life that I bought over at Becky's Bake Sale.
 I bet you are sorry you didn't go buy something now.
 Thank you, Thank you, Thank you, Kim and Family.
-I love everything in there, but especially the limoncello, the perfume when you open the bottle provoked a little dizzy spell, now I bet you are really jealous.
-He He.
+I love everything in there, but especially the limoncello, the perfume when I opened the bottle provoked a little dizzy spell.